usmanokara/java-listutils/README.md

 ## Let start with some code

-## So this EMployee list we will aply different list function to filter data
+## So this Employee list we will aply different list function to filter data

 ```
         List<Employee> employeeList = new ArrayList<>();</br>